Time’s Up CEO Tina Tchen resigns in wake of Cuomo scandal

 Tchen had resisted calls for her ouster for weeks, but said Thursday it was time for her to “resign and continue to work for change in other ways.”

+Weinstein’s downfall, galvanized by explosive revelations published in The New York Times and The New Yorker in October 2017, directly led to the founding of Time’s Up in January 2018.
+More than 300 women in entertainment — from television powerhouse Shonda Rhimes to actresses Reese Witherspoon and Eva Longoria — signed an open letter establishing them as founders.

+Its high-profile debut continued with that month’s Golden Globes, in which attendees donned black and sported Time’s Up pins to call attention to the movement for gender equality.

 Tchen, a lawyer, previously served as an assistant to President Barack Obama and executive director of the White House Council on Women and Girls.
 She co-founded the Time’s Up Legal Defense Fund in 2017, along with Kaplan and two other women.
+The fund was established to help survivors with legal costs, and had raised nearly $22 million less than a year after its founding.

 This isn’t the first time the advocacy group has been roiled by leadership issues.
-Tchen took the helm in 2019, after Lisa Borders stepped down as president and CEO following sexual misconduct allegations against her own son.
+Tchen took the helm in 2019, after former WNBA president Lisa Borders stepped down as president and CEO following sexual misconduct allegations against her own son.

-After months of resisting calls for his resignation, Cuomo himself left office earlier this week.